 Change demands new skills and competencies.
 Leaders demonstrate that learning on the job is key to an employee’s development.
 In lesson 8, we will focus on the steps to build a productive learning culture.
 You will learn why leaders provide the opportunity for others to grow and how the development of a productive learning culture helps to sustain growth in times of change.

-How Advanced Semesters Work
+How Advanced Modules Work

 Learn New Skills

-Semester II - Leadership Awareness Semester
+Module II - Leadership Awareness Semester

 Effective leaders start out by being themselves.
 They have integrity.
 They are honest and generally walk the talk.
 They are humble and they try to engage with employees to work out what they need to succeed.
 In week 1, we focus on the core leadership traits and styles that enable them to work with those who are entrusted with realising the vision, strategy, and plan that the leader has crafted.